octue/octue-sdk-python/docs/source/child_services.rst

 Child services
 ==============

-When a Twine file is written, there is the option to include children (child services or child digital twins) so the main/parent service can communicate with them to ask "questions".
+When a Twine file is written, there is the option to include children (Octue child services) so the main/parent service can communicate with them to ask "questions".
 A question is a set of input values and/or an input manifest in the form the child's Twine specifies.
 When a question is asked, the parent can expect an answer, which is a set of output values and/or an output manifest produced by the child's analysis of the inputs (again in the